richardforth/macrobuddy/README.md

 # Usage

-Keys 1, 2 and 3 come pre set as examples
+Keys 1, 2 and 3 come pre set as examples (you can edit these as you see fit, see Programming Macros)

 Keys 1 and 2: